 ‘Well beyond their common characterisation as problem-solvers, designers have a role to play in materialising public engagement with collective concern’

-Laurens Kolks was, until recently, a researcher at the Cultural and Creative Industries research group and is a tutor at St. Joost School of Art & Design.
+Laurens Kolks was a researcher at the Cultural and Creative Industries research group from 2018 until 2019 and is currently a tutor at St. Joost School of Art & Design.

 Laurens graduated from the Design Academy Eindhoven in 1999 and obtained his master’s degree in Sociology at Erasmus University Rotterdam in 2018 with honours.
 Laurens gained work experience as an intern at the architectural firm Diller Scofidio + Renfro.
 In his own practice he subsequently focused on projects at the intersection of design, art and architecture.
 An important starting point in Laurens’s work is his love-hate relationship with the Dutch compulsion for social engineering and planning.
 Particularly when it asserts itself in public space or within the public domain.